 Next, we want to see whether we can detect any immediate changes in growers monetary compensations associated with operating in the new contractual environment.
-We compare grower payoffs chronologically using average annual contract payment per flock, average annual payment per hen, and average annual payment per square foot of the chicken house.
-The results are presented in Table 3.
+We compare grower payoffs chronologically using average annual contract payment per flock, average annual payment per hen, and average annual payment per square foot of the chicken house.9 The results are presented in Table 3.

-The combined data for both divisions show that the average total payment per flock more or less continuously increased in the 1993-2002 period at an average annual rate of 5% nominally or about 2.5% in constant 2002 dollars.
-Part of that increase may be due to the increase in capacity (more square footage) or higher population density (more birds per square foot) and as such may not accurately represent growers' returns and overall satisfaction with the introduced changes in the payment scheme.
+The combined data for both divisions show that the average total payment per flock more or less continuously increased in the 1993-2002 period at an average annual rate of 5% nominally or about 2.5% in constant 2002 dollars.10 Part of that increase may be due to the increase in capacity (more square footage) or higher population density (more birds per square foot) and as such may not accurately represent growers' returns and overall satisfaction with the introduced changes in the payment scheme.
 Therefore we look at two other indicators where the impact of the capacity/density increase is eliminated.
 First, we see that the average payment per hen increased from \$4.36 in 1993 to \$5.73 in 2002 which amounts to a 3.1% increase nominally or about 0.6% in constant 2002 dollars.
 Secondly, the payment per square foot of the chicken house increased from \$2.07 in 1993 to \$2.92 in 2002, which represents an average annual increase of 3.9% nominally or about 1.4% in 2002 dollars.
 These two indicators measure different things to the extent that the density of birds placed differ across flocks and growers.
-The casual inspection of the results reveals that the ratio between payment per hen and payment per square foot is not constant but rather varied across years as the company's policy regarding the density of hens changed.
-Finally, the volatility of the payment per hen and the payment per square foot also increased substantially in the 1993-2002 period as a result of the company's gradual introduction of higher-powered incentives scheme.
+The casual inspection of the results reveals that the ratio between payment per hen and payment per square foot also increased substantially in the 1993-2002 period as a result of the company's gradual introduction of higher-powered incentives scheme.

-&lt;sup>10The year in which a particular flock belongs is determined by the date when the flock was sold.
-This is convenient because it allows us to put the realized payments for 1997 squarely into the old regime because flocks sold in 1997 could not have been started under the new contract that became operational for birds delivered on or after January 1, 2007.
+9The year in which a particular flock belongs is determined by the date when the flock was sold.
+This is convenient because it allows us to put the realized payments for 1997 squarely into the old regime because flocks sold in 1997 could not have been started under the new contract that became operational for birds delivered on or after January 1, 1997.

-&lt;sup>11Constant 2002 dollars values are obtained by dividing the nominal values by the CPI index.
+10Constant 2002 dollars values are obtained by dividing the nominal values by the CPI index.
 Since the data for 2003 is not complete, it was excluded from the calculation of annual averages.

 If we divide the entire period into 2 sub-periods representing the old (flock-by-flock) and the new (long-term) contracts and compare the average grower payoffs for these two subperiods, the results show the improvements in the long-term contract period for all three payoffs.
-In the period 1993-1997, the average annual per flock payment amounted to \$92,321, the average per hen payment was \$5.63 and the average payment per square foot of the chicken house was \$2.70, whereas in the 1998-2002 period the payoffs were \$105,137, \$5.74 and \$2.88 respectively, all expressed in constant 2002 dollars.
-The largest difference between the two contracts is recorded in the payment per flock (13.9%), followed by the payment per square foot (6.7%), whereas the smallest difference is in the payment per hen (2%).
+In the period 1993-1997, the average annual per flock payment amounted to \$92,321, the average per hen payment was \$5.63 and the average payment per square foot of the chicken house was \$2.70, whereas in the 1998-2002 period the payoffs were \$105,137, \$5.74 and \$2.88 respectively, all expressed in constant 2002 dollars.11 The largest difference between the two contracts is recorded in the payment per flock (13.9%), followed by the payment per square foot (6.7%), whereas the smallest difference is in the payment per hen (2%).